 Third, your teen will have impactful experiences and create healthy connections.

 These experiences and relationships will help your teen reengage in healthy development.
-This gives your family the best possible opportunity to heal.
+Memorable, lasting experiences and relationships give your teen and your family the best possible opportunity to heal.

 Your teen's future development depends on how secure they feel in relationships.
 If your teen does not feel secure or does not feel secure in a social environment, expect dysfunction.
 The dysfunction may be an addiction, isolating behaviors, or unhealthy choices.